anupamboral/Namaste-React/README.md

 - install @babel/preset-react as dev-dependency to make jsx work for our test cases.
 - add preset @babel/preset-react to the babel config file and set runtime to automatic.
 - install @testing-library/jest-dom as dev-dependency.
+- if jest intellisense is not working and not giving suggestion run this command :- npm i @types/jest --save-dev and for enable react intellisense - npm i @types/react --save-dev